 The Miller Scholarship is the most prestigious visiting position at the Santa Fe Institute and offers a unique environment for highly accomplished, creative thinkers to catalyze transdiscipinary collaboration and synthesize ideas and methods from many disciplines.

-The Miller Scholarship is the most prestigious visiting position at the Santa Fe Institute, and appointment is by internal nomination only.
+A Miller Scholarship appointment is by internal nomination only.
 The position ranges from a few months to a year and offers a unique environment for highly accomplished, creative thinkers to catalyze transdiscipinary collaboration and synthesize ideas and methods from many disciplines, and enhance, or even define, new fields of inquiry.
 Miller Scholars both benefit from and contribute to ongoing scholarly research at SFI.

 Chairman and Chief Investment Officer of Miller Value Partners, and SFI Board of Trustees Chairman Emeritus, Bill underwrites the Miller Scholars program.
 It is the express purpose of the Miller Scholarship, and a condition of the gift, that Miller Scholars contribute perspectives that are complementary or orthogonal to SFI’s mission.
 Miller Scholars are selected on the basis of profound contributions to our understanding of society and science, and/or contributions to the generation of culture.
 Accomplished artists, philosophers, and humanists without traditional quantitative training, in addition to quantitative scientists, are selected.